vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 See: [Vipps Partners: Partner keys](https://github.com/vippsas/vipps-partner#partner-keys).

 ### Do we need to support callbacks?

+Please try to implement the API required, even if you do not use the data provided in the callback.
+The API Dashboard will show errors if not.

 If it is not possible for your POS to support callbacks (no fixed hostname/IP, etc), you must actively check the payment status with